Jeremiah 16 - 17 - Outline of Jeremiah (Book Notes menu page)

 There is no hope for acceptance before God, apart from a new birth in His nature (Joh 3:3-6; Rom 8:5-9; Joh 1:12,13).

-Unable to see as God sees, Paul deferred the evaluation of his own ministry, to Christ (1Cor 4:1-5).
+Unable to see as God sees, Paul deferred the evaluation of his own life and ministry, to Christ (1Cor 4:1-5).

 Yet, it is a wonderful thing, that the Lord will transform, to His liking, the heart that yields to His searching (Psa 139:23,24; Heb 13:20,21).